Earth Science Fundamentals

-Geology is the study of Earth's materials, structures and processes and how they’ve changed through time.
-This knowledge may be applied to exploration for natural resources, including metals, petroleum and water; understanding natural hazards such as earthquakes, volcanoes and landslides; addressing problems associated with environmental contamination; and investigating Earth’s history to understand the evolution of life and global climate change.
-Geologists are employed by natural resource companies, environmental consulting firms, government agencies, nonprofit organizations and universities.
+Earth scientists study earth materials, structures and processes and how they’ve changed through time.
+This knowledge may be applied to exploration for natural resources — including metals, petroleum and water; understanding natural hazards such as earthquakes, volcanoes and landslides; addressing problems associated with environmental contamination; and investigating Earth’s history to understand the evolution of life and global climate change.
+Earth scientists are employed by natural resource companies, environmental consulting firms, government agencies, nonprofit organizations and universities.

 Core courses provide the fundamentals in: